Osaka Prefecture

 Inubashiri of Kishiwada Castle

-kishiwada Castle Entrance
+Kishiwada Castle Entrance

-Turrets rebuit in 1969
+Turrets were rebuilt in 1969

 Unfortunately, a fire in 1827 destroyed the castle.
-In 1954 generous donation from the citizens in Kishiwada made it possible to rebuild the castle.
+In 1954 generous donations from the citizens in Kishiwada made it possible to rebuild the castle.
 As a result, the castle may be a bit different from what it used to be, though moats and stone walls are from the original castle.

-The inside of the castle is a museum that exhibits items related to Okabe clan.
+The inside of the castle is a museum that exhibits items related to the Okabe clan.
 Even if historic stuff isn’t your cup of tea, you might find the various suits of samurai armor on display pretty cool.
 Once you reach the top floor, you will have a great view of Kishiwada City.

 Once you enter the castle, you will see the Hachijin no Niwa Garden, the theme of which is Zhuge Liang’s Eight Tactical Military Formation.
 The garden was made by the famous Shigemori Mirei.

-Hachijin no Niwa from the top of the castle: the garden is unique in the sense that it is meant to be seen from the top of the castle.
+View of Hachijin no Niwa from the top of the castle: the garden is unique in the sense that it is meant to be seen from the top of the castle.

 Leave a Reply